The rack congruence condition and half congruences in racks: Magmas, racks and quandles

 As usual, a subrack of a rack $R$ is a subset $S$ of $R$ that is itself a rack, using the rack operation in $R$; and similarly for subquandles.
 Subracks and subquandles may be characterised as follows:

 \begin{proposition} Let $(R,\rt)$ be a rack (resp.\ quandle), and let $S$ be a nonempty subset of $R$.
-Then $(S,\rt)$ is a subrack (resp.\ subquandle) of $R$ if and only if it's closed with respect to both rack operations $\rt$ and $\lt$. \end{proposition}
+Then $(S,\rt)$ is a subrack (resp.\ subquandle) of $R$ if and only if it is closed with respect to both rack operations $\rt$ and $\lt$. \end{proposition}

 \begin{proof} Suppose that $S$ is closed with respect to both rack operations $\rt$ and $\lt$.
-Then $\rt$ is a binary operation on $S$, and it is right self-distributive on $S$ because it's right self-distributive on $R$.
+Then $\rt$ is a binary operation on $S$, and it is right self-distributive on $S$ because it is right self-distributive on $R$.
 Moreover, if $\rt$ is idempotent on $R$ then it is idempotent on $S$ also.

 To complete the proof that $S$ is a subrack/subquandle of $R$ it thus remains to show that $\rt$ is right invertible on $S$.
 Given $y,z\in S$ observe that the equation $x\rt y=z$ has the unique solution $x=z\lt y$ in $R$, and $x\in S$, because $S$ is closed with respect to $\lt$.